The chemotherapy drug oxaliplatin is normally given together with other drugs to treat pancreatic cancer.

 Joint and bone pain

 Oxaliplatin can cause problems with your joints, such as swelling or pain.
 Tell your doctor or nurse if you have this side effect.
 They can give you painkillers to help.
+Make sure that you check your temperature before taking paracetamol or ibuprofen.
+If you have a high temperature, call the emergency number straight away.

 Less common side effects